jetbridge/cognito-oidc-cdk-construct/README.md

-# cognito-oidc-cdk-construct
-CDK construct for using OpenID Connect to add external providers to Cognito.
-Supports GitHub and LinkedIn.
+# Cognito OpenID Connect Made with CDK

+This project is an adaptation of https://github.com/TimothyJones/github-cognito-openid-wrapper for CDK.

+It currently has support for using GitHub and LinkedIn as IdPs with Cognito.